Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Introduction

 \section{Introduction}

-The gravity-driven spreading of viscous fluids has been of significant interest in the literature from the second half of the 20th century (see e.g., \cite{Simpson1999,Huppert2006,Woods2015}).
+The gravity-driven spreading of viscous fluids has been of significant interest in the literature starting from the second half of the 20th century (see e.g., \cite{Simpson1999,Huppert2006,Woods2015}).
 Typically, one considers the horizontal spreading of a heavier fluid beneath a lighter one (i.e., there is a density difference $\Delta \rho > 0$ between the fluids).
-The motion of the denser fluid is dictated by a balance of buoyancy (gravity) and viscous forces at a low ``effective'' Reynolds number and a large Bond number.
-Such viscous gravity currents are characterized by slender geometric profiles (i.e., they have small aspect ratios such that $h/L \ll 1$, where $h$ and $L$ are typical vertical and horizontal length scales, respectively).
+The motion of the denser fluid is dictated by a balance of buoyancy (gravity) and viscous forces at a low ``effective'' Reynolds number and a large Bond number. {For example, this kind of gravity current flow scenario, as illustrated in Fig.~\ref{fig:channel}, could model confined brine--CO\textsubscript{2} displacement in a heterogeneous aquifer \cite{Phillips1991,Woods2015}.
+Another application is flow in hydraulic fractures, for which the width $b(x) \sim (x-x_\mathrm{tip})^{1/2}$ as $x\to x_\mathrm{tip}$ \citep{GD2000}, where $x_\mathrm{tip}=0$ in Fig.~\ref{fig:channel}.} In these situations, the viscous gravity currents are characterized by slender geometric profiles (i.e., they have small aspect ratios such that $h/L \ll 1$, where $h$ and $L$ are typical vertical and horizontal length scales, respectively).
 Therefore, these flows can be modeled within the context of lubrication theory (see, e.g., \cite{ODB97,L07}).
 Generically, one obtains a nonlinear, parabolic partial differential equation (PDE) for the gravity current's shape $h$ (i.e., the vertical extent of the denser fluid, as illustrated in Fig.~\ref{fig:channel}) as a function of the flow-wise coordinate $x$ and time $t$.

 Being governed by a parabolic (irreversible) PDE viscous gravity currents `forget' the initial conditions from which they evolve, for some intermediate range of $t$.
 This observation is the concept of \emph{intermediate asymptotics} \cite{Barenblatt1972,Barenblatt1979}.
 It follows that a \emph{self-similar} (`universal', since it is independent of initial conditions) current profile exists during this intermediate asymptotic time period.
 This profile is usually found by reducing the governing PDE to an ordinary differential equation (ODE) by a self-similarity transformation.
 If the similarity variable can be obtained by a scaling (dimensional) analysis, this kind of solution is known as a self-similar solution of the \emph{first} kind \cite[Ch.~3]{Barenblatt1979}.